ConnerAiken/swarmer.io-orchestrator/README.md

 # Swarmer.io - Orchestrator

-This microservice is responsible for spinning up the agents and managing the agent->digitalocean communication.
+This microservice is responsible for spinning up the agents and managing the dashboard/test client->swarmer.io communication.

 It assumes that there are tags present on the nodes once spun up.
 Those tags indicate that they are part of the swarmer.io cluster and have a number indicating the free # of test runners or docker container allocated spaces.